tanyaclement/cpcda18.github.io/index.md

 #### Coding, writing, and exercises
 - Montfort chp.
 8 "Image I"
 - Zhuang, Atima Han, Ishita Vedvyas, and Rishikesh Dole.
 “Tutorial: OpenRefine,” 2013. [http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf](http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf)
 #### For discussion
 - Christen, Kim.
 “Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness.” *International Journal of Communication* 6 (2012), 2870–2893.
 - Day, Ronald E. “Governing Expression: Social Big Data and Neoliberalism.”
 In *Indexing It All: The Subject in the Age of Documentation*, Information, and Data, 123–44.
 History and Foundations of Information Science.
 Cambridge, Massachusetts: The MIT Press, 2014.
 - Peters, Justin. *The Idealist: Aaron Swartz and the Rise of Free Culture on the Internet*, Chapters 7 and 8.
 New York: Scribner, 2016.
+- Pomerantz, Jeffrey.
+“The Future of Metadata.”
+In *Metadata*.
+The MIT Press Essential Knowledge Series.
+Cambridge, MA ; London, England: The MIT Press, 2015.
 ### Optional
 - O’Sullivan, Michael.
 “Aaron Swartz, New Technologies, and the Myth of Open Access.”
 In *Academic Barbarism, Universities and Inequality*.
 Palgrave Critical University Studies.
 Houndmills, Basingstoke, Hampshire ; New York, NY: Palgrave Macmillan, 2016.